 Protein Production Platform

 Our plasmid collection contains vectors for protein production with different fusion proteins in different hosts.
-E. coli cultures ( including Se-Met labeling, isotope labeling for NMR, biotinylation, etc) is performed in-house while we collaborate with other expert platforms if other expression hosts are required.
+E. coli cultures (including Se-Met labeling, isotope labeling for NMR, biotinylation, etc) is performed in-house while we collaborate with other expert platforms if other expression hosts are required.

-Questions, input, and suggestions are welcome.
+All questions, input, and suggestions are welcome!

 Cloning and small scale expression tests

 A multi-construct approach is applied to the construct design: Small variations in the start and stop positions of a protein can change the biophysical properties of the expressed protein as well as expression efficiency, purification yield, and crystallisation properties.

 Therefore we prefer to clone and expression screen several variants of a targeted domain in parallel (ref1, ref2).
 Usually 3 to 4 start and stop positions are designed for each targeted domain based on previous knowledge or predictions of the protein structure.
 We are happy to help with the construct design.